 Chimichurri Steak Meal Prep Bowls

 - 2 to 3 lbs flat iron steak

 - ¼ cup fresh cilantro

-- Add all ingredients to a the bowl of a food processor.
+- Add all ingredients to a the bowl of a food processor or high speed blender.

 - Pulse until ingredients are finely minced.